areynold/accessibility-for-project-managers/PITCHME.md

 * Section 508 will mandate WCAG 2.0 Level AA as of January, 2018
 * IT Accessibility policy will require WCAG 2.0 Level AA for web technologies as of Fall 2017
 * OBFS requires WCAG 2.0 Level AA for purchase of web services and technologies
-* Illinois Information Technology Accessibility Act will likely be refreshed to mandate WCAG 2.0 Level AA as well
+* Illinois Information Technology Accessibility Act will be refreshed on July 18, 2017 to mandate WCAG 2.0 Level AA as well

 ---